rdgpcampos/Correlation-and-minimum-variance-portfolio/README.md

 average yearly returns and variance of each input stock, as well as the correlation among these.
 It then builds an optimum portfolio using the extracted data, given a target yearly average return.

-To use the application, simply type
+To use the application, simply type<br />
 $ python corr_minvar.py Stocks.csv [t]
 in the application's main directory, where Stocks.csv is an input file containing the tickers of all input stocks.
 This input file must be of the following format:<br />